Updated: Oct 26

-With the arrival of the cooler months the safety and wellbeing need of babies and small children will change.
+With the arrival of the cooler months, the safety and wellbeing needs of babies and small children will change.
 First Steps Safe Steps have listed our top tips for keeping your home and surroundings baby safe through the winter months.

 1. Correct heater placement